- Scientific name: Dicentrarchus labrax

 Bait Fishing for Bass: Larger bass are thought to be relatively fussy about the baits they take (certainly when compared to voracious feeders such as cod) and will reject unnatural baits.
 Cocktail baits are therefore generally avoided and something natural looking such as a head-hooked ragworm, a sandeel or a full peeler crab are the most popular baits.
 Full squid or cuttlefish are underrated baits for bass, as is a large mackerel fillet.
 Whichever bait is chosen long, flowing snoods should be used as they allow the bait to move in the tidal flow in a natural way.
 Due to their cautious nature anglers fishing for bass also steer clear of hi-visibility line, using clear mainlines and leaders and clear mono or fluorocarbon hook snoods.
 Live baiting with sandeels, pouting or other small fish is another technique that can get results – especially in places such as piers where these baits can be easily lowered down into the water.

-Lure Fishing for Bass: Lure fishing for bass is also very popular and a whole type of fishing has emerged with lures, plugs and spinners specifically designed to catch bass.
+Lure Fishing for Bass: Lure fishing for bass is also very popular and a whole discipline of angling has emerged with lures, plugs and spinners specifically designed to catch bass.
 This type of fishing is carried out around the UK but is especially common around the southern coasts of England and Ireland and parts of the Welsh coast and Scotland where bass are more numerous.
-Lure fishing for bass is usually done from rock marks that give access to deep water where bass are likely to be hunting and feeding, although piers, steep beaches, estuaries and harbours can all produce this species to lures – like most aspects of fishing local knowledge is key.
+Lure fishing for bass is usually done from rock marks that give access to deep water where bass are likely to be hunting and feeding, although piers, steep beaches, estuaries and harbours can all produce this species to lures.